open5e/open5e/source/monsters/tome-of-beasts/B/bone-collective.rst

 disturbing, and the toxin is deadly.
-A bitten creature must succeed on a DC 15 Constitution saving throw or become poisoned and take 1d6 Charisma damage.
+A bitten creature must succeed on a DC 15 Constitution saving throw or become :ref:`srd:poisoned` and take 1d6 Charisma damage.
 A poisoned creature repeats the saving throw every four hours,